 In 2015 a team at Google led by Alexander Mordvintsev released the first Deep Dream machine hallucinations to an amazed internet.
-These were instantly recognized as psychotropic fragments of a universal language.
+These were instantly recognized as psychotropic fragments of a universal visual language.
 Enthusiastic communities formed around the images; what they were, and how you too could make them.
-This was my introduction to a gentler story about artificial intelligence.
+This was my introduction to a gentler story about AI than the standard-issue Frankenstein myth.

 Showing the learning machine thousands of saxophones is enough to get it into the habit of finding them.
 Peeking inside, it's apparent that details in the environment contribute to the classification of a subject.
 The learning machine attaches vague hands and even a musician wearing a purple-y suit to its understanding of Saxophone.
 Why purple?
 Stage lighting?
 Or just because... musicians?
 Most of the examples it learned from must have also included this subject matter.